What is the Application Process for key person insurance?

 3. Understanding of different types of cover:

-There is keyperson (revenue) cover for revenue replacement, keyperson (capital) so as to meet any loans or capital expenses.
+There is Keyperson Revenue cover for revenue replacement and Keyperson Capital cover to meet any loans or capital expenses.
 Business Partner cover is bound by an agreement to cover the life or disability of each business owner to pay out their interest on benefit payment.

 We can assist to ensure that the ownership of the policy is tailored to your business needs.
 This may avoid unnecessary complications at benefit payment time such as capital gains tax triggers.
 Tax deductibility of premiums may also be possible depending upon the type of cover selected.